IBM/AI-Noether/systems_and_phenomena/README.md

 ### "Variable not in ring"
 - All variables in equations must be listed in the Variables section
 - Check for typos in variable names

+### "Coefficient parsing error" or Macaulay2 errors
+- Ensure all coefficients are integers or rationals in fractional form
+- Convert decimals to fractions: `0.99987` → `99987/100000`

 ### "Decomposition timeout"
 - Reduce number of variables if possible